marekstarosielec/CommandWeaver/docs/command-parameter.md

 - The [validation](validation.md) ensures only `auto` or `manual` are accepted.
 - If no value is provided, `auto` is used as the fallback (`ifNull`).
 - When a value is passed, it is stored as a [variable](variable.md) named `mode` with [scope](variable-scope.md) `Command`.
+- Second parameter is loaded from variable named `default-parameter`.